ShenMian/tracker/docs/user-guide.md

 - Ensure you've selected at least one satellite group in the bottom-right panel
 - Check your internet connection (required for downloading satellite data)
 - Wait a moment for satellite data to load after selecting a group

-### Data Not Updating

-- Tracker automatically updates satellite data every 2 minutes
-- If data seems stale, try deselecting and reselecting the satellite group

-### Application Crashes

-- Ensure you're using the latest version of Tracker
-- Check that your terminal supports the required features
-- Report issues on the project's GitHub page with detailed error information

-## Customization

-Currently, Tracker has limited customization options.
-Future versions may include:

-- Color scheme customization
-- Update interval adjustment
-- Additional satellite data sources

-For feature requests or bug reports, please visit the [project's GitHub repository](https://github.com/ShenMian/tracker).